quellabs/signal-hub/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please open an issue or submit a pull request.

 ## License